 The commencement, conduct, or continuance of any Illegal Discharge to the Storm Drainage System and MS4 is prohibited, except as described as follows:

-5.1.1 The following discharges shall not constitute a violation of the discharge prohibitions: water line flushing or other uncontaminated potable water sources, landscape irrigation or lawn watering, diverted stream flows, rising ground water, ground water infiltration to storm drains, uncontaminated pumped ground water, foundation or footing drains (not including active groundwater dewatering systems), crawl space pumps, air conditioning condensation, springs, non-commercial washing of vehicles, natural riparian habitat or wetland flows, dechlorinated/desalinated swimming pools (typically less than one PPM chlorine/salt), fire fighting activities, and any other water source not containing pollutants.
+5.1.1 The following discharges shall not constitute a violation of the discharge prohibitions: discharges from firefighting activities; fire hydrant flushings; potable water sources including waterline flushings; irrigation drainage; lawn watering; routine external building washdown which does not use detergents; pavement washwaters where spills or leaks of toxic or hazardous materials have not occurred (unless all spilled material has been removed) and where detergents are not used; air conditioning condensate; springs; uncontaminated ground water from trench or well point dewatering and foundation or footing drains where flows are not contaminated with process materials such as solvents, and any other water source not containing pollutants.

 5.1.2 Discharges specified in writing by the Administrator as being necessary to protect public health and safety, or which are otherwise permitted under these Regulations and applicable law, including those matters set forth in Ohio Revised Code Section 6111.04.